 A model who works independently from an agency or another constituent.

 That said, some do use an agent to find jobs easier.

 Choosing to model freelance (as opposed to being tied into a contract) gives you more flexibility over which clients you want to work with and what type of modeling you want to do.

 These days, freelance modeling relies heavily on social media.
 Many Instagram influencers highlight as freelance models and make a lot of money through sponsorship deals.

 How Much Does a Freelance Model Earn?

 If you’re wondering how to become a freelance model, you’re probably also wondering how much money they make.

 It’s not uncommon to see models on Instagram flashing fancy cars, suited up head-to-toe in designer gear.

 But is that just for the cameras?
-Or is possible to actually live this lavish lifestyle?
+Or is possible to actually pull in over six figures and live this lavish lifestyle?